demigecko/CarND-Advanced-Lane-Lines/README.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
 ![alt text][image5]

-#### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+#### 3. [Criteria] Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color thresholds and binray opertaion to generate a binary image, and the code is in the 5 session.